Tuttotorna/OMNIABASE/README.md

 - incompatibility signals
 - shared structural residues

-This is the interface branch of OMNIABASE.

-Its role is to measure structural continuity across descriptive boundaries.
+Central question:

+**When two descriptions appear different, how much are they still describing the same structural object?**

 ---

-## Current Public Proof Path
+## Public Proof Path

-The ecosystem should not be read as a pile of repositories.
+The ecosystem should be read as a chain, not as a pile of repositories.

-It should be read as a chain.

-The shortest public proof path is:
+Shortest public proof path:

 ```text
 observer-suspension